DrCoolzic/esphome-docs/components/sc16is75x.rst

 (1) Boards based on SC16IS75X have a voltage regulator and are normally
     designed for 5 V power supply.
 However, experience has shown that they work correctly with a 3.3 V power supply.
-(2) Normally, boards based on SC16IS75X can choose between 16 different
+(2) Normally, for boards based on SC16IS75X you can choose between 16 different
     addresses on the I2C bus.
-Personally, I've never managed to use these components with an address other than 0x4D?
+Personally, I've never managed to change the address (always stuck to 0x4D)?
 (3) Normally, if the component is used correctly, the size of the FIFO
     is not irrelevant.
 However, a larger FIFO size provides a certain safety margin.